jfgh222/SubredditMonitor/README.md

 # SubredditMonitor

-ClientID and Secret for reddit app can be set in the project's app.config file.
+ClientID and Secret for reddit app can be set in the app.config file in startup project, "SubredditMonitor.Service".